 October–December | $3.63 per cubic foot | $2.43 per cubic foot |

-FBA also charges long-term storage fees for inventory held at an FBA warehouse longer than 181 days.
-This added surcharge ranges from $0.50 per cubic foot for items aged 181–210 days, up to $690 per cubic foot for items aged 365+ days.
+FBA also charges long-term storage fees for inventory held at an FBA warehouse for 22 weeks or longer.
+For non-dangerous goods, this added surcharge ranges from 23 cents per cubic foot for items stored for 22 to 28 weeks to up to $1.88 per cubic foot for items stored for 52 weeks or longer.

 Fulfillment by Amazon’s fee structure covers a range of services, from picking an order from storage to packaging, shipping, and even handling customer service and returns.
-The cost begins at $3.22 per unit and increases up to $200+ for certain oversized items.
+The cost begins at $3.25 per unit and increases up to $200-plus for certain oversized items.
 However, items under $10 qualify for the Low-price FBA program, which offers reduced fulfillment fees.

 Factors determining this fee include the product’s size, weight, quantity, and category.
 Multichannel sellers should note that FBA charges greater fulfillment fees to fulfill non-Amazon orders.
 It also tacks on a greater fee for items in certain categories—such as apparel and dangerous goods, regardless of sales channel.

-During the peak holiday season (Oct.
-15–Jan.
-14), FBA charges slightly higher fulfillment fees.
+During the peak holiday season (October 15 to January 14), FBA charges slightly higher fulfillment fees.

 In addition to the two primary FBA fees, you may also be charged other FBA fees depending on your products, packaging, and sales: